QMSS-G5063-2022/Group_G_Covid_Housing_Prices/README.md

 * How has COVID-19 affected the NYC housing market?
 Are there any regional variations in the housing price fluctuations?
 * How has the overall perspective on Covid-19 changed over time?

+The website has been coded using `HTML`, `CSS`, and `JavaScript` from scratch to build a simple, yet user-friendly website.

 ## Part 1: Trends in Covid-19 and Sales Price

 Part 1 examines Covid-19 rate and sales prices in all five boroughs in NYC from the 3rd quarter of 2020 to the 1st quarter of 2022. `ggplot2` and `ggplotly` in R is used to create the visualizations.